NiiNooNiiNoo/php-devkit/README.md

-php-basic-devkit
+PHP devkit
 ================

-A good and basic php development kit
+Good php development kit to use for any purpose(or also just some classes)